 In addition to having advantages when it comes to accessibility, e-learning has a number of benefits that boost the quality of teaching and content, thus providing an improved learning experience.

 The e-learning experience differs significantly from the traditional learning experience as:

 • Learning is not tied to a specific space.
-Educational resources are available to more people.
+Educational resources and learning materials are available to more people.

 • The possibilities provided by digital learning enable the creation of interesting and visually appealing content.